Electrical and Computer Engineering (ECE)

 The department recognizes the need to conduct periodic reviews and adjustments to meet the current and projected needs of the state and nation according to its mission objectives.

-Electrical Engineering and Computer Engineering Program Educational Objectives
+Program Educational Objectives

-The Department of Electrical and Computer Engineering has adopted a set of program educational objectives that consists of statements describing the expected accomplishments of graduates during the first several years following graduation from either program:
+The Department of Electrical and Computer Engineering has adopted a set of program educational objectives that consists of statements describing the expected accomplishments of graduates during the first several years following graduation from either programs:

 Professionalism: To function effectively in the complex modern work environment with the ability to assume professional leadership roles.